TroelsMortensen/CodeLabs/Tutorials/EerToLogical/012 Many to many.md

 ![](ManyToMany-ER.svg)

-You should alread have relations for `EntityA` and `EntityB`, mapped on slide 2 or 3.
+You should already have relations for `EntityA` and `EntityB`, mapped on slide 2 or 3.

 You need a new relation to track each pair of EntityA-EntityB.
 This relation will also contain any relationship attributes.\
 We call this a "join-relation", or "join-table".
 Or sometimes "relationship-relation", but that sounds silly.